 Option B: Payment of the entire death benefit within five years of the date of any Owner's death.
-The Beneficiary can continue to make transfers between Investment Options and is subject to a transfer fee and a 1.40% M&E charge.
+The Beneficiary can continue to make transfers between Investment Options and is subject to a transfer fee and a 1.15% M&E charge.
 At the end of the fifth year, any remaining death benefit is paid in a lump sum.

-Option C: If the Beneficiary is an individual, payment of the death benefit as Annuity Payments under Annuity Options 1, 2, or 5 as described under "Annuity Payment Options" in section 9.
-With our written consent other options may be available for payment over a period not extending beyond the Beneficiary's life expectancy under which the Beneficiary can continue to make transfers between Investment Options and is subject to a transfer fee and a 1.40% M&E charge.
+Option C: If the Beneficiary is an individual, payment of the death benefit as Annuity Payments under Annuity Options 1, 2, or 5 as described under "Annuity Payment Options" in section 13.
+With our written consent other options may be available for payment over a period not extending beyond the Beneficiary's life expectancy.
+Under this payment option, and with variable Annuity Payments, the Beneficiary can continue to make transfers between Investment Options and is subject to a transfer fee and a 1.15% M&E charge.